mh250229/Selling_Configuration_Doc/Return_Policy.md

   * 11015 Expired
   * 11013 Activation Failed

-* Restrictions – Items linked the ‘NonReceiptedReturnsRestrictedItemsGroup’ group are prohibited to return.
+* Restrictions – Items linked to the ‘NonReceiptedReturnsRestrictedItemsGroup’ group are prohibited to return.
 * Best for Customer – The customer is favored when the item is returned against a Receipt in which the same item was purchased more than once and sold for different prices.
 * Receipt lookup period: - 90 days.